mobolarin/Northwind-Retail-Analysis/README.md

 HAVING supply_count > 5;
 ```

+Visualisation:

 Insight:

-1. No supplier provides more than 1 product.
+* No supplier provides more than 1 product.
-2. Indicates a supplier diversification strategy in play.
+* Indicates a supplier diversification strategy in play.

-Visualisation:

 ### 9. Strong Market Identification